Ultimate Data Security Guide

 - Mobile applications are highly connected to web services.
 This broadens the possible vectors for data exfiltration.

-- Mobile devices are often consumer owned devices that can access an organization’s internal network.
-Indeed many enterprises are considering ‘bring your own device’ programs as a cost saving measure.
+- Mobile devices are often consumer-owned devices that can access an organization’s internal network.
+Indeed, many enterprises are considering Bring Your Own Device (BYOD) programs as a cost-saving measure.

-Instead what is needed is a solution that can scan mobile applications and determine if they represent a data loss risk to the organization.
-For example, a mobile based Data Protection and Data Security solution should identify applications that enable surreptitious transmission of microphone, GPS, or camera data or data exfiltration via sockets, e-mail, HTTP, SMS, DNS, ICMP, IR.
+Instead, what is needed is a solution that can scan mobile applications and determine if they represent a data loss risk to the organization.
+For example, a mobile-based data protection and data security solution should identify applications that enable surreptitious transmission of microphone, GPS or camera data or data exfiltration via sockets, email, HTTP, SMS, DNS, ICMP or IR.

 The effectiveness of data security, data privacy and data protection hinges on:

-- Accuracy of Data Loss Prevention content analysis engines.
-Content analysis methods range from keyword searching, regular expressions handling, and document fingerprint matching.
-Like any other analysis engine lowering the false positives and false negative rates are important to improve the solutions accuracy.
+- Accuracy of data loss prevention content analysis engines.
+Content analysis methods range from keyword searching, regular expressions handling and document fingerprint matching.
+Like any other analysis engine, lowering the false-positive and false-negative rates are important to improve the solution's accuracy.

 - Scalability of data security solutions.
-As network traffic and employee use of multiple types of data grows, established data protection solutions must scale to keep up with organizational usage.
+As network traffic and employee use of multiple types of data grow, established data protection solutions must scale to keep up with organizational usage.

 - Sophistication of the data security policy definition and process management capabilities.
 Organizations typically have multiple policies for different types of data and multiple processes to manage data and respond to data loss related events.
 The ability to automate policy enforcement in people- and process-centric situations is important.

 Use this checklist as a reference tool when making data security buying decisions: